Santa Fe has its Spanish Pueblo; coastal South Carolina its Lowcountry style and the Midwest its Prairie School. Florida has its room.

 This was pointed out recently by Debra Campbell, the Charlotte-Mecklenburg planning director, during a speech she gave upon receiving the Real Estate Person of the Year award at a December luncheon of Charlotte’s Commercial Real Estate Women.

 Campbell lamented that homebuilders will often come to her, plans in hand, and describe their vision for “Charleston-style” houses or some other such designs.

 What she’d like to see proposed, she said, is a Charlotte-style house, something that draws on and reflects the region historically and culturally.

 Campbell’s comments got us thinking.
 Architecture arises from a number of influences and ideas, some practical, some evolutionary and some whimsical.

 What are the available raw materials?
 What is the climate like?
 How do the residents live their lives?
 How would it fit in with its surroundings?
 What’s the layout of the land?
 How does it serve and represent a region’s culture and history?

 That’s the challenge we gave out to architects.
 Design a modern Charlotte house, drawing on the past and present with an eye to the future.
 And tell us why you make the decisions you make.
 Below are 10 answers to our question of what would a Charlotte home look like?
 You can click on each entry to see larger versions and then at the bottom of each page you can vote for your favorite.
 Voting ends Sept.
 30.

-You can also view the designs on displays around the city.
-The designs are currently on display at the Government Center in Charlotte.
 You can find out more in a recent WCNC news story here!